zvada/technology/docs/policy/service-migrations-spring-2018.md

         Replace all instances of `grid.iu.edu` with `opensciencegrid.org`.

-The exact date for moving the physical hosting location will be announced.
 If you experience any problems with the OSG Software repository, please contact us at [help@opensciencegrid.org](mailto:help@opensciencegrid.org).